Prithvish96/odin-recipes/README.md

 ## Conclusion

 This project has been an excellent introduction to web development with The Odin Project.
-Adding CSS to style the pages has been a valuable learning experience.
+Adding CSS to style the pages and improving the layout using the box model has been a valuable learning experience.
 I am excited to build on these skills and take on more complex projects in the future.
 Thank you for checking out my work!

 Feel free to explore the project and reach out if you have any feedback or questions.